ethyca/fides/docs/fides/docs/index.md

 The dataQualifier for the new feature is now `anonymized_data` instead of `pseudonymized_data`, which complies with data privacy laws for this use and categories.

-For further info on how to use configure and use Fides, visit the [Getting Started](getting_started.md) page.
+For further info on how to use and configure Fides, visit the [Getting Started](getting_started.md) page.